TeaDrivenDev/Amagatsha/README.md

 - Extract the document window settings from a `.suo` file and remember them for the current Git branch
 - Overwrite the document window settings in the `.suo` files for supported Visual Studio versions with those previously stored for the current branch

-If `bd.exe` is in `$PATH`, the workflow is as follows:
+If `amagatsha.exe` is in `$PATH`, the workflow is as follows:

 - If you need to switch branches, close the solution; this is necessary to make Visual Studio save the current window layout to the `.suo` file.
-- Run `bd save` in the repository's root directory.
+- Run `amagatsha save` in the repository's root directory.
 This will look for any `.sln` files in the directory, try to find the respective `.suo` files and add or update the entry with the current branch's name in `<solutionname>.branchdocuments`.
 If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, document window settings are backed up from the most recently changed one.
 - Checkout the other branch.
-- Run `bd restore`.
+- Run `amagatsha restore`.
 This will look for an entry with the current branch name in the `.branchdocuments` file, and if found, will replace the document settings in the `.suo` file with that data.
 If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, document window settings are restored into all of them.
 - Reopen the solution.

-- `bd cleanup <n>` removes document settings for branches that are older than `<n>` days.
+- `amagatsha cleanup <n>` removes document settings for branches that are older than `<n>` days.

 This is probably too cumbersome for most people to use but helps me in the short term.
 A much nicer solution would be a Visual Studio extension that takes care of this, but that would obviously be a lot more effort, and I don't know how feasible that really would be.

 ### Limitations

-This currently only works when running `bd.exe` in the directory that contains the `.sln` file.
+This currently only works when running `amagatsha.exe` in the directory that contains the `.sln` file.

+### Amawhat?

+***Amagatsha*** is Zulu for "branches".